HiDiHlabs/ovrl.py/README.md

 <!-- include image 'documentation/resources/ovrlpy-logo.png -->
 ![ovrlpy logo](docs/resources/ovrlpy-logo.png)

-A python tool to investigate vertical signal properties of imaging-based spatial transcriptomics data.
+A python tool to investigate vertical signal properties (e.g. overlapping cells) of imaging-based spatial transcriptomics data.

 ## Introduction

 Much of spatial biology uses microscopic tissue slices to study the spatial distribution of cells and molecules.
-In the process, tissue slices are often interpreted as 2D representations of 3D biological structures - which can introduce artefacts and inconsistencies in the data whenever structures overlap in the thin vertical dimension of the slice:
+In the process, tissue slices are often interpreted as 2D representations of 3D biological structures - which can introduce artefacts and inconsistencies in the data whenever structures (e.g. individual cells, blood vessels) overlap in the thin vertical dimension of the tissue slice:

 ![3D slice visualization](docs/resources/cell_overlap_visualization.jpg)

-**Ovrl.py** is a quality-control tool for spatial transcriptomics data that can help analysts find sources of vertical signal inconsistency in their data.
+**Ovrl.py** is a quality-control tool for spatial transcriptomics data that can help analysts find sources of vertical signal inconsistency usch as overlapping cell or tissue folds in their data.
+We describe these overlaps as "vertical doublets", similar to the doublet concept in single cell transcriptomics.
-It is works with imaging-based spatial transcriptomics data, such as 10x genomics' Xenium or vizgen's MERFISH platforms.
+It works with imaging-based spatial transcriptomics data, such as 10x Genomics' Xenium or Vizgen's MERFISH platforms where the z-location of transcripts is reported.
-The main feature of the tool is the production of 'signal integrity maps' that can help analysts identify sources of signal inconsistency in their data.
+The main feature of the tool is the production of 'signal integrity maps' that can help analysts identify the sources of signal inconsistency and localise vertical doublets in their data.
-Users can also use the built-in 3D visualisation tool to explore regions of signal inconsistency in their data on a molecular level.
+Users can also use the built-in 3D visualization tool to explore regions of signal inconsistency in their data on a molecular level.

 ## Installation